Bhuvanalakshmi03/PLI_Hackathon_2.0/README.md

 ## Problem Analysis in Existing Systems

-In the current REC scenario, we identified significant challenges:

 - **Complexity:** Existing platforms lack user-friendly interfaces.
 - **Lack of Awareness:** Users face difficulty in understanding REC usage and trading.
 - **Engagement Issues:** Absence of gamification elements results in low user interaction.